-The minimum recommended GPUs are NVIDIA Tesla™ C20xx/M20xx devices (code-named “Fermi”).
-More recent models of the NVIDIA Tesla™series (code-named “Kepler”, NVIDIA Tesla™ K20, K40, and K80) are faster and future-proof.
-In particular, the Tesla™ K40 offers 12 GB of graphics memory, and the Tesla™ K80 offers 24 GB of graphics memory.
+The minimum recommended GPUs are devices of the NVIDIA Tesla™ K-series (code-named “Kepler”, NVIDIA Tesla™ K80).
+We recommend Tesla™ V100 (32GB) or P100 (16GB).
 Current mainboards offer up to 8 PCIe slots and can thus house up to 8 GPUs.
 If you use more than one GPU, all cards must be of the same type.

-As of Jedox 7.0, non-Tesla™ GPUs are supported for testing purposes (viable support); thus, any CUDA-capable NVIDIA GPU can be used.
-Note that non-Tesla™ GPUs have a driver-side CUDA kernel execution timeout (normally 5 seconds) that can reached in extremely computation-intensive operations, such as aggregations or dimension filters.
+Non-Tesla™ GPUs are supported for testing purposes (viable support); thus, any CUDA-capable NVIDIA GPU with Compute Capability 3.0 or higher can be used.
+Note that non-Tesla™ GPUs have a driver-side CUDA kernel execution timeout (normally 5 seconds) that can be reached in extremely computation-intensive operations, such as aggregations or dimension filters.
 This timeout might be configurable, but Jedox does not provide any support for these types of configuration changes.

 Purchasing GPU hardware